 Birth control pills (also called oral contraceptives or “the pill”) are used by millions of women in the United States to prevent pregnancy.
 The pill is safe and effective for most women.

-This pamphlet will explain:
+This page will explain:

 - How birth control pills work